sftcd/openssl/esnistuff/README.md

 - FIXME: Added session resumption to ``testclient.sh`` (I think!) via the ``s_client`` ``sess_out`` and ``sess_in`` command line argument.
-Nominal case seems to work ok (where 2nd time you send no ESNI), **but** if you send a different ESNI when resuming, the server sends the cert for the original ESNI (e.g. for foo.example.com), but the client thinks ESNI has succeeded for the new ESNI (e.g. bar.example.com), which seems broken.
+Nominal case seems to work ok (where 2nd time you send no ESNI, or play the ESNI game afresh with the same HIDDEN), **but** if you send a different ESNI when resuming, the server sends the cert for the original ESNI (e.g. for foo.example.com), but the client thinks ESNI has succeeded for the new ESNI (e.g. bar.example.com), which seems broken.
   That said, [RFC8446, section 4.2.11](https://tools.ietf.org/html/rfc8446#section-4.2.11)
   isn't easy to parse on this, and considering ESNI in general.
-It seems to be saying that SNI needs to be sent on resumptiona, but we of course won't send the real SNI in clear, so perhaps we should always send ESNI (which works).
+It seems to be saying that SNI needs to be sent on resumption, but we of course won't send the real SNI in clear, so perhaps we should always send ESNI (which works).
 Not clear that we should barf if the ESNI in the resumed session CH differs from the server's idea of SNI but that seems safer to me.
-(There's a related [issue](https://github.com/tlswg/draft-ietf-tls-esni/issues/121) in the repo for the I-D.
+(There's a related [issue](https://github.com/tlswg/draft-ietf-tls-esni/issues/121) in the repo for the I-D.)

 - Modified testserver stuff to make up a fake CA and issue required certs etc. End result is